buddhist-uni/buddhist-uni.github.io/_content/papers/upakkilesa-sutta_analayo.md

 course: samadhi
 tags:
   - kilesa
+  - hindrances
 ---

-A brief but insightful explanation of the Upakkilesa Sutta.
+A brief but insightful explanation of the [Upakkilesa Sutta](/content/canon/mn128).